 Assistant Professor, Art History

 Wu Hung, The Art of the Yellow Springs: Understanding Chinese Tombs.
-In The Journal of the Society of Architectural Historians 71, 4 (December, 2012): 564-565.
+In the Journal of the Society of Architectural Historians 71, no. 4 (December, 2012): 564-565.